 CIPA is a new law passed in the United States designed to protect children online.
 While it is still being debated, the law is expected to affect sometime during 2020.

 With this law, you may be able to sue a website hosting harmful content.
-CIPA requires sites “operated by or on behalf of a commercial enterprise” to provide a link to an opt-out notice if they are hosting content that could be considered harmful to minors.
+CIPA requires sites “operated by or on behalf of a commercial enterprise” to provide a link to an opt-out notice if they are hosting content that could harm minors.

-While this does not necessarily require a website to remove the content, it does mean that you can file a lawsuit against a company for any content that is harmful to minors.
+While this does not necessarily require a website to remove the content, it does mean you can file a lawsuit against a company for any harmful content to minors.

 Q: How did you become involved in fighting to preserve children’s online safety?

-A: When my mom was diagnosed with cancer, she started reading books on the internet.
+A: When my mom was diagnosed with cancer, she started reading books on the Internet.
 She said, “There are scary things on the internet,” She asked me if I could find a way to protect her from those scary things.
-I found out this law is called the Children’s Internet Protection Act (CIPA).
-It required schools to be compliant with it, and if they weren’t, they would lose their funding.
+I discovered this law is called the Children’s Internet Protection Act (CIPA).
+It required schools to comply with it; if they weren’t, they would lose their funding.
 My mom was apprehensive about that, so we started advocating for CIPA.

 Q: What made you decide to take action against CIPA?

-A: It’s kind of en you start thinking about how your kids will grow up and learn about the internet.
+A: It’s kind of when you start thinking about how your kids will grow up and learn about the Internet.
 This was our chance to stop it.
 We didn’t know it would work, but we knew it was worth trying.

 Q: Did you think CIPA would be taken away?